-(6) Tire Ply Material: The type of cord and number of plies in the sidewall and under the tread.

-(7) Single Tire Maximum

-Load: Maximum load that can

-be carried and the maximum

-pressure needed to support that

-load when used as a single.
-For

-information on recommended

-load when used as a single.
-For information on recommended tire pressure see Tire Pressure on page 10-61 and Vehicle Load Limits on page 9-16.
+- (6) Tire Ply Material: The type of cord and number of plies in the sidewall and under the tread. - (7) Single Tire Maximum Load: Maximum load that can be carried and the maximum pressure needed to support that load when used as a single.
+For information on recommended tire pressure see Tire Pressure on page 10-59 and Vehicle Load Limits on page 9-15.